tybottorff/bottorffdocs/notes/literature_notes.md

  - **immune activity against wild type melanocyte antigens in melanoma may contribute to ICB efficacy despite low neoantigen burden (i.e. perhaps in responders with low neoantigen tumors more often will see irAEs given necessity for immune activity against tumor associated antigens shared between tumor and self)**
 ## Discussion
  - **neoantigens may contribute to breaking of self-tolerance (toward wild type melanocyte self-antigens) in ICB**
+# Essential role of the Wnt pathway effector Tcf-1 for the establishment of functional CD8 T cell memory
+ - Wnt not needed for effector responses but needed for secondary challenge responses (recurrent infections)
 # Evaluating T cell cross-reactivity between tumors and immune-related adverse events with TCR sequencing: pitfalls in interpretations of functional relevance
 ## Abstract
  - shared T cell clones between tumor and irAE evidence for crossreactivity **(or shared antigens)** underlying irAEs